Many people want to work out, but can’t seem to find the time in their busy lives.

 It is important to be realistic about where you are physically right now and where you want to go from here.
 If you cannot remember the last time you worked out, you need to start slowly by building both your stamina and your strength to avoid hurting yourself or becoming discouraged.

 If you can afford it, it may be worth your while to hire a personal trainer for at least one or two sessions.
 By doing this, you can help to establish goals that are not unattainable and learn what your options are for a healthy workout.
 You can even hire a trainer to create a customized workout plan for you if you don’t want to do it yourself.

 Use these steps to design your own workout plan:

 - Start slowly.
-Combine strength training and cardiovascular activity for a period of up to 30 min.
-2 to 3 times per week.
-Be certain that you do stretching exercises first and that you remember to cool down afterwards.
-Throughout your workouts, monitor your own progress and adjuster workouts accordingly.
+Combine strength training and cardiovascular activity for a period of up to 30 minutes, 2-to-3 times per week.
+Be certain that you do stretching exercises first and that you remember to cool down afterward.
+Throughout your workouts, monitor your own progress and adjust workouts accordingly.

 - Create a strength training program that suits your own goals and ideals.
 This type of activity is extremely important in preventing both osteoporosis and increasing performance as an athlete.
 Lifting weights is something that should be done only every other day to allow muscles time to regenerate.

 - Additionally, you should rotate the days on which you do your cardiovascular work as well.
 For example, on the days that you do weight training, avoid doing your cardiovascular workout, and vice versa.
 In this way, you’ll be certain that all of your muscles are given the type of workout that they need, as well as the rest that they need.

 - Make time in your schedule for workouts.
 Write it down.
 If it’s in writing, you’re more likely to commit to doing it.